-51. Plaintiffs reallege and incorporate by reference the allegations in the preceding paragraphs.

-52. The United States Constitution prohibits states from depriving "any person of . . . liberty . . . without due process of law . . .."
-U.S. Const. amend.
+- 57. Plaintiffs reallege and incorporate by reference the allegations in the preceding paragraphs. - 58.
+The United States Constitution prohibits states from depriving "any person of . . . liberty . . . without due process of law" U.S. Const. amend.
 XIV, § 1.
 Although there is no constitutional right to vote by absentee ballot, once the state creates an absentee voting regime, its citizens retain a liberty interest in voting by absentee ballot, and any state laws governing that regime must comply with the Due Process Clause.
 See Wilkinson v.
-Austin, 545 U.S. 209, 221

-(2005) ("A liberty interest may arise from the Constitution itself . . . or it may arise from an expectation or interest created by state laws or policies.").
+Austin, 545 U.S. 209, 221 (2005) ("A liberty interest may arise from the Constitution itself . . . or it may arise from an expectation or interest created by state laws or policies.").

-53. Where an individual's liberty interest is at stake, the court must determine what process is due by applying the three-factor test announced in Mathews v.
+- 59. Where an individual's liberty interest is at stake, the court must determine what process is due by applying the three-factor test announced in Mathews v.
 Eldridge.
 424 U.S. 319, 335 (1976).
 That test requires balancing: (i) the private interest affected by the official action; (ii) the risk of an erroneous deprivation and "the probable value, if any, of additional or substitute procedural safeguards"; and (iii) the governmental interest, including "the function involved and the fiscal and administrative burdens that the additional or substitute procedural requirement[s] would entail."
-Id.

-54. A.C.A. § 7-5-416(b)(1)(F)(ii) violates the Due Process Clause by mandating the rejection of absentee ballots that are missing or contain mismatched signatures, dates of birth, or addresses, without providing procedural due process in the form of pre-rejection notice and an opportunity to cure the deficiency.

-55. The private interest at stake in having one's vote count is substantial, as it is wellsettled that the right to vote is a precious "fundamental political right" because it is "preservative of all rights."
+Id. - 60.
+A.C.A. § 7-5-416(b)(1)(F)(ii) violates the Due Process Clause by mandating the rejection of absentee ballots that contain purportedly mismatched signatures without providing procedural due process in the form of pre-rejection notice and an opportunity to cure the deficiency. - 61.
+The private interest at stake in having one's vote count is substantial, as it is well-settled that the right to vote is a precious "fundamental political right" because it is "preservative of all rights."
 Yick Wo v.
-Hopkins, 118 U.S. 356, 370 (1886).

-56. There is a substantial risk of erroneously depriving an individual of their right to vote by authorizing state officials who are not trained in handwriting analysis to reject absentee ballots based on their cursory, unfettered assessment that two signatures do not match.
-An erroneous deprivation is also likely to occur when officials reject an absentee ballot that is simply missing the voter's signature or where the date of birth or address does not match the voter's absentee ballot application, which in most-if not all-cases is the result of a benign omission.
-Providing voters with pre-rejection notice and an opportunity to cure signature-related deficiencies or deficiencies relating to other missing or mismatched voter information would minimize the risk that the state will deny their votes in error.
+Hopkins, 118 U.S. 356, 370 (1886). - 62.
+There is a substantial risk of erroneously depriving an individual of their right to vote by authorizing state officials who are not trained in handwriting analysis to reject absentee ballots based on their cursory, unfettered assessment that two signatures do not match.
+Indeed, Plaintiff Sutterfield already suffered such an erroneous deprivation when he was disenfranchised in the November 2020 general election due to an alleged signature mismatch and he is at risk of being disenfranchised again.
+Providing voters with pre-rejection notice and an opportunity to cure alleged signature-related deficiencies would minimize the risk that the state will deny their votes in error.